 3. Choose pastels, cool colors, and neutral tones and avoid being too bright!
 Bright colors like orange and yellow are not only unflattering in photos, but they distract from your faces and often clash with the background colors.
 Try to stick with pastels, cool and neutral tones as much as possible but feel free to add in bright accessories or jewelry.

 5. Bring accessories to swap out with your outfits!
 A necklace or bracelet can change the look of an outfit for ladies and are easy to slip on and off to create variety in the album.
+The same goes for a suit jacket and tie for guys.
+It’s always a great idea to start off fancy AF and get more casual from there.

 6. Keep it simple by sticking to no more than two outfits.
 It’s better to focus on each other and have genuine emotion and expressions in your photos than to have 7 different shirts with the same pose and smile.